 What a 1031 Exchange Actually Does

-The Rules That Matter
+The Four Rules That Govern Every Exchange

 4. The 180-day closing window.
 You must close on the replacement property within 180 days of selling the relinquished property.
 The clock starts on the sale date, not the identification date.